foliant-docs/foliantcontrib.testrail/README.md

 `screenshots_url`
 :   GitLab repository URL, in our example: https://gitlab.url/documentation/application-screenshots/ .

-`screenshots_ext`
+`img_ext`
 :   Screenshots extension.
 Yes, it must be only one and the same for all screenshots.
+Also this parameter used to save downloaded images from TestRail.

 And the last one emergency tool.
 If you have no jinja template for any type of TestRail case, you'll see this message like this: *There is no jinja template for test case template_id 5 (case_id 1325) in folder case_templates*.
 So you have to write jinja template by yourself.
 To do this it's necessary to know case structure.
 This parameter shows it to you.